clykins90/photo_report/REFACTORING.md

 ```

 **Status**: ✅ Extracted blob URL management to `blobUrlManager.js` utility
+**Status**: ✅ Updated PhotoUploader.jsx to use the blob URL utility functions

 **Next steps**:
 - Split the component into smaller, focused components